k2view-academy/K2View-Academy/articles/99_Broadway/04_built_in_actor_types.md

 # Built-In Actor Types

 An [Actor](/articles/99_Broadway/03_broadway_actor.md) represents the activity (action) that must be executed on each [Stage]() of the **Broadway flow** to get input parameters and return output parameters.
-For example, reading a file, creating a table, parsing an object, concatenating a string.
+For example, reading a file, creating a table, parsing an object or concatenating a string.

 Broadway has a large list of built-in Actors that can create various types of activities and can be added to each flow.